ishika-01/Assignment_Squadcast/README.md

-# Assignment_Squadcast-By Ishika Gupta
+# Squadcast Assignment - By Ishika Gupta
 This repository contains the code for the assignment provided by Squadcast for Data Engineer Position.
+The assignment is present in the file titled "Data Engineer Assignment.pdf".

 ## Implementation Process